aliaksparkh/aliaksparkh/README.md

 Python: Enhancing my programming skills to manipulate, analyze, and visualize data efficiently.
 Pandas: Leveraging this powerful library for data manipulation and analysis.

-💞️ Collaboration
-I'm looking to collaborate on data analysis projects.
+💞️ I'm looking to collaborate on data analysis projects.

-📫 How to Reach Me
-Feel free to reach out to me via:
+📫 Feel free to reach out to me via:

 LinkedIn: https://www.linkedin.com/in/aliaksandr-parkhomenka-68a97ba7/